 Let’s look closer at the exhaustion phase.
 Before a correction happens, there are nearly always some signs that the current trend is losing momentum and is about to turn.
 This is called trend exhaustion.

 During this late stage in a rally the smart money has been taken out.
 It’s usually at this time that “the crowd” become interested.
 This is on an assumption that the market cannot fail but go up (or down in the case of a bear market).
 This is seen time after time.
-In fact, big increases in retail money flows are used as a contrarian signal for the end of a bubble.
+In fact, big increases in retail money flows are used as a contrarian signal for the end of a bubble in the blow off phase.

 The following markers may be seen as trend exhaustion nears: